juneedahamed/svnj.vim/README.md

         - Navigate up one dir
         - Go to Start/Top
         - Open all files
-        - Display log of a file/dir
         - Diff the current file with the file in buffer
         - Mark for open/diff
-        - Bookmark file for current session
+        - Bookmark file/dir
+        - SVN Add
+        - SVN Commit
+        - SVN Checkout
+        - SVN Log

 * <b>SVNLog</b>

 	Get the revisions of file in buffer.
 With the list of revisions from the output.

-     - open/diff required file revision
+     - Open/diff required file revision (new buffer, vertical split)
-     - mark required revision to open/diff
+     - Mark required revision to open/diff
-     - list trunk
+     - List trunk
-     - list branches
+     - List branches
-     - diff/open files across branches/trunk
+     - Diff/open files across branches/trunk
+     - List affected files
+     - SVN Diff with options :HEAD or :PREV
+     - SVN Info

 *  <b>SVNStatus</b>

 	Get the output of svn st. With the listed files

-       - open any/all files
+       - Open any/all files
-       - mark required files to open
+       - Mark required files to open
-       - pass q/u option to svn st
+       - Pass q/u option to svn st
-       - global option to ignore files
+       - Global option to ignore files
+       - Diff files
+       - SVN Info
+       - SVN Add
+       - SVN Commit

+* <b>SVNCommit</b>

+     Commits the current file in buffer when no arguments are passed, Applicable arguments are file/directory to commit.
+A new buffer will be opened to accept commit comments.
+The buffer will list the files which are candidates for commit.
+Files/Directories can also be updated in this buffer.
+A commit can be forced with no comments with a bang.
+     SVNCommit is supported as a command and also as an operation from the SVNStatus output window. see :help SVNStatus

+* <b>SVNBlame</b>

+     Vertically splits the blame info for the file in bufffer.
+Scrollbinds to the file.
+     Takes files as arguments

+* <b>SVNDiff</b>

+    Immediate diff the file in buffer with the previous revision.
+For diff with required/any revision use SVNLog.
+If there are more than one file in buffer Ctrl-n/Ctrl-p will close the current diff and move to the next/prev file in buffer and opens a diff for the said file

+* <b>SVNClearCache</b>

+    The cache / persistency is not enabled by default. please see help SVNClearCache for more info.

+* <b>SVNInfo</b>

+    Will display svn info for the file in buffer when no args, Accepts file/dirs as args

-* <b>SVNComitts</b>
+* <b>SVNCommits</b>

        Get the list of files checked in across project revision.
 This command lists the output of svn log of the project directory.

-     - list HEAD/PREV
-     - mark revisions for comparing across marked revisions
-     - open any/all/marked files listed

-* <b>SVNDiff</b>

-      Immediate diff the file in buffer with the previous revision.<br/>
-      For diff with selected revision use SVNLog

 ##Installation